-Shireen Zayed is a project coordination, proposal writing professional, and a John D. Gerhart center alumna with 4+ years of experience in the development field.
-She holds a Bachelor of Science in Statistics from the Faculty of Economics and Political Science at Cairo University (Egypt) and a master’s of Comparative Middle East Politics and Societies granted by the joint master’s program of the American University in Cairo (Egypt) and The Eberhard Karls Universität Tübingen (Germany) that was funded by The DAAD in Egypt and the American University in Cairo.
-Her thesis focused on the development of activism under the title of, “Latent Heat: Changing Forms of Activism under Repressive Authoritarian Regimes: A Case Study of Egypt, 2000-2008,” and she continues to conduct research under the subject of change of the social and political behavior in Middle Eastern countries.
+Shireen is a program coordinator, project development professional, and a John D. Gerhart Center alumna with over 6 years of experience in the development field.
+She holds a Bachelor of Science in Statistics from Cairo University (Egypt) and a master’s of Comparative Middle East Politics and Societies granted by the joint master’s program of the American University in Cairo (Egypt) and the Eberhard Karls Universität Tübingen (Germany).
+In December 2018, Shireen authored her first publication with Routledge, NY: a chapter on activism development in Egypt in the book, “The Struggle for Citizenship Education in Egypt.”

 Shireen is recognized by her managers, peers, and beneficiaries as a dedicated and organized coordinator, a visionary, and a creative leader who has distinctive abilities in strategic planning and project monitoring.
 Her previous work focused on the promotion of blue collar working conditions with NEP, and improving the economic prospects of young people in Egypt while working with Oxfam in Tunisia.

 Shireen is currently working as a senior program assistant for the Regional Development and Protection Program (RDPP) within the Labour Mobility and Human Development unit at the International Organization for Migration (IOM Egypt).